awslabs/aws-proton-plugins-for-backstage/docs/install.md

 }
 ```

-Depending on how you configure the AWS Proton scaffolder action in your Backstage software templates, the AWS Proton scaffolder action permissions can also be further limited to specific AWS Proton service templates and CodeStar Connections connections:
+Depending on how you configure the AWS Proton scaffolder action in your Backstage Software Templates, the AWS Proton scaffolder action permissions can also be further limited to specific AWS Proton service templates and CodeStar Connections connections:

 ```json
 {